Moduli space: Fine moduli space

-Coarse moduli spaces
+Coarse moduli space

 Fine moduli spaces are desirable, but they do not always exist and are frequently difficult to construct, so mathematicians sometimes use a weaker notion, the idea of a coarse moduli space.
 A space M is a coarse moduli space for the functor F if there exists a natural transformation τ : F → Hom(−, M) and τ is universal among such natural transformations.
 More concretely, M is a coarse moduli space for F if any family T over a base B gives rise to a map φT : B → M and any two objects V and W (regarded as families over a point) correspond to the same point of M if and only if V and W are isomorphic.
 Thus, M is a space which has a point for every object that could appear in a family, and whose geometry reflects the ways objects can vary in families.
 Note, however, that a coarse moduli space does not necessarily carry any family of appropriate objects, let alone a universal one.

 In other words, a fine moduli space includes both a base space M and universal family U → M, while a coarse moduli space only has the base space M.